eirshy/Eirshy.DSP/rebuffer/README.md

 Note that if you want to be able to tweak Miner and Pump buffers, you'll want my other mod, ***VeinityProject***.
 That one's potentially a lot more than just QoL, so I've split it off into a separate mod for purists.

 ## Changes
+- v0.2.1 Triage fix for broken thread safety assumptions in Labs, also prevents div-by-zero error.
 - v0.2.0 DarkFog Update; Included the PowerGenerator (Ray-Reciever, etc) support I wrote months ago.
 - v0.1.4 Added triage component-disablers for in case I'm slow to update something.
 Updated with note about *VeinityProject*.
 - v0.1.3 Fixed integer rounding issues causing us to misregister how much jello we eat on research.